Timber Mills & Companies That Buy Trees For Lumber Near Me

 • White Pine: $100 to $250 per MBF

-As I have mentioned before, certain types of wood cost more or less in certain states.
-To get more accurate estimates, you can do a quick search online and see how much the type of wood you have sells in your area.
+As I have mentioned, certain types of wood cost more or less in certain states.
+To get more accurate estimates, you can quickly search online and see how much the kind of wood you have sold in your area.

 Nonetheless, the only way to be 100% sure about how much you’ll get is to have the actual buyer come over to inspect the trees and negotiate with you.